vertrue/wizard-tournament/README.md

 - *multi*: creates 4 players with random wands and simulates it `x` times

 To run simulations use the following command:
+- `python3 main.py animated` for single round animation
-`python3 main.py single` or
+- `python3 main.py single` for single round text-only
-`python3 main.py multi x` where x is the number of simulated games.
+- `python3 main.py multi x` where x is the number of simulated games.